Mussau Island

-Mussau Island is the largest island of St Matthias Islands, Papua New Guinea, at 1.417°S 149.633°E. It is currently part of the New Ireland Province of Papua New Guinea.
+Mussau Island is the largest island of St Matthias Islands, Papua New Guinea, at 1.417°S 149.633°E. It is part of the New Ireland Province of Papua New Guinea.
 The island is a noted biodiversity hotspot with pristine primeval rainforest covering most of Mussau's hilly landscape.
 The island has over 243 endemic plant species as well as at least 47 native butterfly species.